Red Hen Publications

 Upon consideration, It's not an altogether unfeasible conjecture.

 Mind you, I’ve no idea what it might say on Pottermore about the dates of any of these events these days.
-I don’t really accept Pottermore as a viable source.
+I’ve never really accepted Pottermore as a viable source.
 All my data is taken from the books themselves, the dodgy Black Family Tapestry sketch, Rowling’s original official website, and interview statements, chiefly made before the series was complete.

 But the tapestry sketch clearly says that Orion Black died in ’79.

 So, just for fun, let’s consider the possibilities, and also try interweaving a few of my own extrapolations.
-Orion is killed in ’79.
+Orion dies in ’79.
 The death probably wasn’t widely attributed to the Death Eaters, but someone, possibly Arcturus, suspects they were behind it.
 What is more, Reggie realizes he is being courted by them.
 Probably via Bellatrix.
 Reggie starts plotting revenge.
-He, without consulting anybody, comes up with his dashing master of espionage plan, and as Kreachur tells us, gets himself marked at the age of 16.
+Without consulting anybody, he comes up with his dashing master of espionage plan, and as Kreachur tells us, gets himself marked at the age of 16.

 I still have trouble accepting Tom Marking kids who are still in school as a normal practice, but exceptions are clearly made, Reggie is the designated heir of the House of Black.
 That is something that would be worth making an exception for.